 Statement of Net Position - As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the City of Belle Isle, assets exceeded liabilities by \$14,658,158 at the close of the most recent fiscal year.
+In the case of the City of Belle Isle, assets exceeded liabilities and deferred inflows of resources by \$9,573,963 at the close of the most recent fiscal year.